Meet Two CASA Volunteers

-Children in foster care need a voice.
+Children experiencing foster care need a voice.
 They need someone like you who can promote and protect their best interests.
 As a CASA, that voice can be yours.
-CASA is the only organization that enables volunteers to work directly with a foster child caught in a complex child protective system.
+CASA is the only organization that enables volunteers to work directly with children caught in a complex child protective system.

 In Coweta, Heard and Meriwether Counties, there is always a need for additional CASA volunteers.
-Let’s provide an advocate for every foster child in this service area.
+Let’s provide an advocate for every child experiencing foster care in this area.

 Volunteer with Coweta CASA, now.